moeenn/image-process/README.md

 *Note*: The program binary will be placed in "bin/"

 ### TODO
-- [ ] RGB class: check value accuracy in constructor
 - [ ] Implement image filter functions
+- [x] When opening file for parsing, throw if file doesn't exist
+- [x] RGB class: check value accuracy in constructor